 The Museum is an inspiring setting for learning, offering a range of fun and informative hands-on sessions and online resources.
 Visits are up to two hours long and include a 45-minute handling workshop and a self-guided trail in the Museum.
 Sessions involve groupwork, discussion and problem-solving activities based on handling Museum specimens, and are linked to the national curriculum.
 Please book to arrange your visit.

 Through close observation and handling of specimens, children explore how animals have evolved to survive in their habitats.
 We look at the work of Charles Darwin and Alfred Russel Wallace on natural selection and examine important fossil evidence of the history of life.
-In the self-guided component of the session, children borrow the Museum's iPads to complete the Sensing Evolution trail, with celebrated wildlife presenter Steve Backshall as their guide.

 Investigate the difference between rocks and minerals, and discover how essential they are in our everyday lives.
 Take a hands-on journey through the rock cycle to explore the three types of rock that make up our planet.
 Children become geologists, using close observation skills and new knowledge to sort and identify rocks.